simon-r/PyParticles/README.rst

 #.
 User defined field
 #.
 Lennard Jones

-Modeling of the forces with user-defined constraints.
-See demo cat_spri.
+We have also the possibility of modeling the forces with user-defined constraints (See demo *cat_spri*).

-PyParticle offers an easy to use class structure with a fully * interchangeable* integrations method or force model, it also implements the possibility to add some boundary model.
+PyParticle offers an easy to use class structure with a fully *interchangeable* integrations method or force model, it also implements the possibility to add some boundary model.

 Requirements